jgkme/Add-Remote-Torrent/README.md

 # Add Remote Torrent

-A browser extension for power users who manage remote file-transfer clients.
-This tool streamlines the process of adding new transfers (via magnet links or file URLs) to various client WebUIs.
-It supports managing multiple server profiles, offering a centralized experience for transfer management directly from your browser.
+A Chrome browser extension that allows users to easily add torrents (via magnet links or .torrent file URLs) to various remote torrent client WebUIs.
+It supports managing multiple server profiles for different client types like qBittorrent, Transmission, Deluge, and more, offering a streamlined experience for torrent management directly from your browser.

-The extension is designed with privacy and security in mind.
-All server configurations are stored locally on your device and are never transmitted to external servers.
-It also works seamlessly with private trackers by fetching the file content before adding it to your client's WebUI.

-This project was developed using advanced AI coding assistants and is loosely based on the now-discontinued `remote-torrent-adder` by bogenpirat, with many new features and a modern architecture.
+I used Cline + Google Gemini Pro to code this from scratch losely based on now discontinued @bogenpirat/remote-torrent-adder with my own added features.
+Please give it a try and create some feedbacks or issues here.

 **[Install from the Chrome Web Store](https://chromewebstore.google.com/detail/add-remote-torrent/holiffefjdehbfhliggafhhlecphpdof?hl=en-US&utm_source=ext_sidebar)**

-Please give it a try and create some feedbacks or issues at the [GitHub page](https://github.com/jgkme/Add-Remote-Torrent).

 ## Supported Clients
 - qBittorrent